tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This is especially relevant if the data is authenticated either with TLS client authentication or inside the application layer protocol.
-However, 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and also cannot be sent as if it were ordinary TLS data.
+However, 0-RTT data cannot be duplicated within a connection (i.e., the server will not process the same data twice for the same connection) and an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.)

 The contents and significance of each message will be presented in detail in the following sections.